-For the purpose of the statement of cash flows, cash and cash equivalents includes bank balances and placement with banks with original maturity less than 90 days.
+For the purpose of the statement of cash flows, cash and cash equivalents includes bank balances.

 Financial instruments

 (i) Classification

 In accordance with IFRS 9, the Fund classifies its financial assets at initial recognition as amortised cost, fair value through other comprehensive income ("FVOCI") or fair value through profit or loss ("FVTPL").